phax/ph-jaxb-plugin/README.md

 * `ph-value-extender` (since 2.3.1.3) - create additional constructors with the 'value' as argument as well as getter and setter for the value

 # News and noteworthy

+v5.1.0 - 2025-11-02
+* Updated to ph-commons 12.1.0
+* Updated to use jspecify Nullable/NonNull annotations

 v5.0.1 - 2025-09-12
 * Added handling for type `Serializable` in `clone` plugin